backdrop-contrib/slick/README.txt

 These will be available at Manage display field format, and Views UI.

 To store optionsets in code for versioning and performance, use CTools Bulk exporter or Features.
-And revert them via UI to default to avoid database lookup.
+And revert them via UI to Default to avoid database lookup.